 Osteoporosis Treatment in NYC

-People who are at a higher risk of bone fractures might be prescribed bisphosphonates, but these can cause side effects, including abdominal pain and nausea.
+People at a higher risk of bone fractures might be prescribed bisphosphonates, but these can cause side effects, including abdominal pain and nausea.
 Our best NY doctors advise you to take the bisphosphonates correctly to reduce the risk of side effects.

 How to Treat Osteoporosis Using Lifestyle and Home Remedies